 b) protecting your vital interests or of another natural person; and

-c) for public interest or in exercise of official public mandate vested in us.
+c) for public interest or in the exercise of official public mandate vested in us.

 Last updated: 12th May 2020